paddeaux/radian/README.md

 ## Current Goals & Progress

+* Use circular buffering to allow generation of points centred around the centroid of a polygon
+* Allow exporting of data points to a GeoJSON format
+* Allow exporting of data for use in PostgreSQL

+### Optional Goals
 * Analyze Open Street Map attribute/location data
   * Using word frequency analysis in order to determine the most commonly used terms/words that appear in metadata
     * Bars/Restuarants: